Error¶

-You can view frontend errors emitted by the browser during user application usage, including error types and error messages.
+You can view frontend errors sent by the browser when users use the application, including error types, error content, etc.

-- View all error types and their related error details in one place;
+Centrally view all error types and their related error details.

 Explorer List¶